yash-tatvic/amplitude-dev-center/docs/data/destinations/liveramp-cohort.md

 To send a cohort from Amplitude to LiveRamp through SFTP:

-1. **Create Cohort in Amplitude:** Start by creating the cohort you want to sync in Amplitude.
+1. **Create the Cohort in Amplitude:** If the cohort you want to send does not exist, create it in Amplitude.
 2. **Export Cohort from Amplitude:** Export the cohort as a CSV file or via the Behavioral Cohorts API.
 See this [document](https://help.amplitude.com/hc/en-us/articles/360028552471-Amplitude-Audiences-overview-Drive-conversions-with-true-one-to-one-personalization-) for more details.
 3. **Upload Cohort to SFTP Server:** Securely upload the exported cohort file to your SFTP server.
 Refer to your [SFTP server documentation](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html) for guidance around the file requirements.
     - Liveramp can take up to 1-3 days to ingest the data from SFTP into Liveramp.